fluree/docs.flur.ee/src/content/0.15.0/api/downloaded-endpoints/downloaded-examples.md

 ### /new-db

-A database id must begin with a network name followed by a `/` and a dbid.
+A ledger id must begin with a network name followed by a `/` and a dbid.
 Network names and dbids may only contain lowercase letters and numbers.
 In your request, you must specify `db/id`.

 If the network specified does not exist, it creates a new network.
-This request returns a command id, the request does not wait to database to be fully initialized before returning.
+This request returns a command id, the request does not wait to ledger to be fully initialized before returning.

 These requests do not need to be signed.